yashwanth170/mac-mini-remote/README.md

 # Mac Media Controller Backend
 This Spring Boot application offers a RESTful API to manage media settings on a Mac, including volume control, media playback (play/pause), skipping forward/backward, and remotely shutting down or putting the system to sleep.
 You can run this application on your Mac and use your mobile device to access the Mac's IP address for remote control.
+The source code for frontend can be found at https://github.com/yashwanth170/mac-remote-react.git

 ## Features